hovinh/FACE_EMOTION_DATASET/README.md

 - The final dataset would be saved and loaded as a dictionary with keys as follows: train_dataset, train_labels,test_dataset, test_labels.

 ## HOW TO RUN
 - Downloads all files in this repository.
+Extract the zip files.
 - Choose generating small or big data set by modifying value of **IS_INCLUDED_DISGUST** in **preprocess_data.py**, then simply run it.
 - For how to load the dataset, check **load_data.py**.